telerik/fiddler-everywhere-docs/user-guide/inspector-types.md

 - **Toogle Word Wrap**&mdash;Toogle the option to transfer a word for which there is insufficient space from the end of one line of text to the beginning of the next.

-- **Copy all content to clipboard**&mdash;Copies the inspector content in the system clipboard.
+- **Copy all content to clipboard**&mdash;Copies the inspector's content into the system clipboard.

 ![Inspectors toolbar](../images/livetraffic/inspectors/inspectors-toolbar.png)